One of the first things you’re going to want to consider when planning your trip to the island of Oahu is how long you want to visit for.

-Depending on your time, budget and preferences we also reccomend finishing this day with an incredible sunset cruise.
+Depending on your time, budget and preferences we also recommend finishing this day with an incredible Oahu dinner cruise.

 There are a number of companies that offer this cruise.
 Typically it lasts between 2 – 3 hours and can include the cruise alone, cocktails or even a three-course dinner and show – again, depending on your budget and preferences.

 How Much Does It Cost To Visit Oahu (Per Day)

 The longer you spend in Oahu, the more your trip to Hawaii is going to cost.
 As such when deciding how long to spend on the island it’s worth considering the budget you have for your trip.